-In this tutorial, we will create realistic watercolor brushes for Photoshop from scanned paper using watercolor strokes and washes.
+In this tutorial, we will create realistic watercolor brushes for Photoshop from scanned paper using watercolor brushstrokes and washes.

 Prefer to use Adobe Illustrator?
 Try this article instead:

-You will need the following in order to complete this tutorial:
+You will need the following in order to complete this watercolor brush Photoshop tutorial:

 - a sheet of watercolor paper